a16z/jolt/HowToTable.md

 ### 5. `g_poly_degree`

 This method specifies the total degree of the g function.
-The total degree determines the number of evaluation points in each sumcheck round (N+1 points define a degree-N polynomial).
+The total degree determines the number of evaluation points sent in each sumcheck round (N+1 points define a degree-N polynomial).

-To simplify: Each term in `combine_lookups` can be thought of as a univariate polynomial, what is the degree after applying the collation function `g`?
+To simplify: Each term in `combine_lookups` can be thought of as a degree-1 polynomial, what is the degree after applying the collation function `g`?

 ```rust
 fn g_poly_degree() -> usize {